An embeddable map interface, similar to the one provided by the Maps application.

 appearance property of your map view (or one of its ancestor views).
 Even if you specify a custom appearance, users can use the Maps app to force all maps to adopt a light appearance.
 Use the map view's

 effective property to determine the actual appearance of your map.
-For information about how to set view appearances, see Choosing a Specific Appearance for Your App.
+For information about how to set view appearances, see Choosing a Specific Appearance for Your macOS App.

 Annotating the Map